 This condition results from the development of certain carbohydrates in the muscles and tissues at the back of the eyes — the cause of which also isn’t known.
 It seems that the same antibody that can induce thyroid dysfunction may also have an “attraction” to tissues surrounding the eyes.

 TED is an autoimmune eye condition that, while different from thyroid disease, is often seen in conjunction with it.
-About 25% to 30% of people with Thyroid disease have light symptoms while only a tiny percentage develops a severe form.
+About 25% to 30% of people with Thyroid disease have light symptoms while only a tiny percentage develop a severe form.

-Thyroid Ophthalmopathy often shows up at the same time as Hyperthyroidism or several months later.
+Thyroid Ophthalmopathy often shows up at the same time as hyperthyroidism or several months later.
 But signs and symptoms of Ophthalmopathy may arise years before or after the onset of hyperthyroidism.
 Thyroid Ophthalmopathy can also happen even if there’s no Hyperthyroidism.

 The condition, however, is seen in people with no other sign of thyroid dysfunction.
 Most thyroid patients, however, will not develop thyroid eye disease.
 Even if they do, it will mild only.

 Smoking is associated with a worsening of symptoms.

 For a mild case, you may be prescribed lubricating Eye Drops and artificial tears a few times during the day.
 Avoid wind and bright light.
 If you have severe symptoms, your Eye Doctor Delhi may prescribe corticosteroids such as prednisone to reduce swelling.
 In only a few patients, orbital decompression surgery may be recommended.
 This procedure removes the bone between the eye socket and the air sinus behind it so your eye has more room.
 This can improve your vision but there will be a risk of double vision.